jOR13/breaking_bad/README.md

 this gem use ruby threads to make the api response faster and more reliable.

+Rubycritic

+![Screenshot 2021-12-31 001448](https://user-images.githubusercontent.com/11560961/147809415-94b6c708-fceb-404f-bdae-fbfb9377a2b2.png)

 you can easily access the Breaking Bad API by using the following code:

-![Screenshot 2021-12-31 001448](https://user-images.githubusercontent.com/11560961/147809415-94b6c708-fceb-404f-bdae-fbfb9377a2b2.png)

 ## Installation